SirYodaJedi/day-of-defeat-refined-forge-game-data/README.md

 Download and copy the `dod` directory from this repository to the `Half-Life` folder in your Steam installation directory; you will be prompted to replace the existing directory and files.

 Next, set up your preferred level editor to use this file to design custom [Day of Defeat](https://store.steampowered.com/app/30/Day_of_Defeat/) maps.

+## Contributing Guidelines

+- First, clone this repository and start a new branch.
+- Make your modifications and commit them.
+- Once complete, submit a Pull Request detailing the changes you have implemented.